Key points to remember

 - many doctors give antibiotics following a tonsillectomy as there is evidence that this speeds the healing process, reduces postoperative pain and may lessen the chance of bleeding

 Bleeding after the operation

-- bleeding from the area where the tonsils have been removed (the tonsillar bed) is the most frequent complication; it occurs in two to five percent of children
+- bleeding from the area where the tonsils have been removed (the tonsillar bed) is the most frequent complication; it occurs in 2 to 5 percent of children

 - dehydration and excessive activity following the operation increase the chances of bleeding